thosgood/this-weeks-finds/markdown/201-250/week240.md

 >     LICS'97 paper cited above appears to be the first place the Copycat
 >     Condition appears in print, I like to think it was already understood at
 >     the time by people working in the area.
 Technically speaking, winning
->     strategies correspond to η-expanded β-normal forms.
+>     strategies correspond to η-expanded \beta-normal forms.
 See pages 5-7 of
 >     my thesis for an informal description of the correspondence.
 >
 >     It sounds like you've reached the point of trying to figure out how